Cytnx-dev/Cytnx/docs/source/guide/basic_obj/Storage_2_access.rst

 Get raw-pointer (C++ only)
 ***************************
-In some cases where user might want to get the raw-pointer from Storage.
-It is possible to do so.
-Cytnx provide two ways you can get a raw-pointer.
+In some cases the user might want to get the raw-pointer to the Storage.
+Cytnx provides two ways to get a raw-pointer.

 1. Use **Storage.data<>()**:
-    Using **.data<T>** should provide a template type *T* that match the dtype of Storage.
-The return will be a pointer with type *T*.
+    If you use **.data<T>**, the template type *T* should match the dtype of the Storage.
+The return value will be a pointer with type *T*.

 * In c++: